Once it's clear that you or your spouse want to end your marriage, the next step is to figure out how to get divorced. You'll need to decide whether:

 If your case is relatively simple—for instance, you and your spouse don't have substantial assets or minor children together—and you agree with your spouse on the important issues, DIY is a real possibility.

 If you and your spouse disagree about any of your divorce-related issues, mediation might be a good option; it can work even when divorcing spouses clash on meaningful issues.
 Sometimes spouses are able to work with a mediator and otherwise handle their case themselves.
 Other times, it makes sense for a spouse to also hire an attorney, who can work behind the scenes and guide them through the mediation process.

-If you're uncertain about which course to take as you prepare to tackle your divorce, keep in mind that you can consult with an attorney at any time, without committing to hire one.
+If you're uncertain about which course to take as you prepare to tackle your divorce, keep in mind that you can consult with an attorney at any time without committing to hiring one.